HallettVisual/ComfyUI-Smart-Image-Crop-and-Stitch/README.md

 # ComfyUI Smart Image Crop and Stitch

 A small ComfyUI custom node pack for smarter inpaint, detail, resize, and edit workflows.
+Inspired by https://github.com/lquesada/ComfyUI-Inpaint-CropAndStitch which hasn't been updated in two years.

-Designed for quick and easy editing on high resolution images.
+This adds new features, designed for quick and automatic editing on high resolution images.

 It finds the active mask area, crops only what needs work, processes the cropped area, then stitches the result back into the original image.
 If no mask is present, it can either pass through, resize the full image, or use the full image as the crop.